AnzalKhan16/campus-quest/README.md

 ```

 ---
-Deployment is yet to be completed
+Deployment is yet to be completed (cors error)